Shelton Benjamin: Intercontinental Champion (2004–2006)

 On the March 22 episode of Raw, Benjamin was drafted to the Raw brand as part of the 2004 WWE draft lottery.
 After arriving, Benjamin quickly became a face when he scored an upset victory over Triple H. Benjamin then feuded with Triple H, beating him three times in total: once by pinfall, once by countout and once by disqualification.
 As part of the storyline, Benjamin then feuded with the other members of Triple H's stable Evolution.
-Benjamin defeated Ric Flair at Backlash on April 18 and lost to Randy Orton in an Intercontinental Championship match at Bad Blood on June 13.
+Benjamin defeated Ric Flair at Backlash on April 18 and lost to Randy Orton in a WWE Intercontinental Championship match at Bad Blood on June 13.
 During a match with Garrison Cade on the June 20 episode of Heat, Benjamin punched Cade's knee brace, breaking his hand in the process and briefly taking him out of action.

-Benjamin returned on the September 13 episode of Raw helping Randy Orton fight off Evolution and was later chosen by the fans to compete for the Intercontinental Championship in a match against then-champion Chris Jericho at Taboo Tuesday on October 19.
+Benjamin returned on the September 13 episode of Raw, helping Randy Orton fight off Evolution.
+He was later chosen by the fans to compete for the Intercontinental Championship in a match against then-champion Chris Jericho at Taboo Tuesday on October 19.
 Benjamin won the match, giving him his first singles title in the company.
 During his reign as Intercontinental Champion, Benjamin retained the title against challengers such as Christian at Survivor Series on November 14, Maven at New Year's Revolution on January 9, 2005, and Chris Jericho at Backlash on May 1.
 On the May 2 episode of Raw, Benjamin faced Shawn Michaels in the first round of the Gold Rush tournament to determine the number one contender for the World Heavyweight Championship, but lost.
-Benjamin lost the title to Carlito on the June 20 episode of Raw (Carlito used the ropes during the pinfall), ending the longest Intercontinental Championship reign of that decade and the 21st century overall at 244 days (that record has since been broken by Gunther in 2023).
+Benjamin lost the title to Carlito on the June 20 episode of Raw (Carlito used the ropes during the pinfall), ending the longest Intercontinental Championship reign of that decade and the 21st century overall at 244 days (that record stood until 2023 when it was broken by Gunther).